 The exact curriculum is still in development, but our aim is to use each magical subject as a framework to teach skills with applications in the real world.
 For example, students will learn real linguistics in their rune lore classes, practical first aid in their healing classes, and good gardening in herbology.
 The ethics class forms the backbone of the curriculum, and ethical questions appear in some form in every class.
 We’re firm believers in using storytelling and fantasy play to teach complex ideas and how to approach problems that don’t have easy answers.

 Studies have shown that roleplaying is a powerful tool to build empathy.
 Magischola Prep is designed to foster that both during class and outside the classroom.
 Students will be given tools to practice understanding, work on emotional processing, and interpersonal troubleshooting.
-In our experience, these kinds of skills often emerge organically, and our staff are trained to foster and encourage that development as it occurs.
+In our experience, these kinds of skills often emerge organically, and our staff is trained to foster and encourage that development as it occurs.
 In our experience, roleplaying and fantasy play builds tools not just to deal with crises but to deal with the realities of life in an ever-changing world.